 For larger or more complex projects, such as new construction or certain accessory structures, a pre-application review by the Historic Zoning Commission (HZC) is required.

 The purpose of a pre-application review is to provide helpful feedback to the applicant early in the design process.
 The focus of the pre-application review is to provide guidance that will ultimately result in consistency of the project with design guidelines for the historic districts and with the Secretary of Interiors (SOI) Standards for Rehabilitation.
 There is no fee for a pre-application review.

 Examples of projects that would require a pre-application review include:

-- Construction of a new primary structure - Construction of an accessory structure proposed to have a footprint greater than 30% of that of the main structure - Construction of an accessory structure proposed to have a height greater than 15 feet compared to the average roof slope - Applicants are encouraged to take advantage of the pre-application review process for construction of large additions-where the project footprint exceeds 33% of the size of the existing building.
+- Construction of a new primary building - Construction of accessory building proposed to be a dwelling unit - Construction of accessory building proposed to be over 15 feet to the average roof slope - Applicants are encouraged to take advantage of the pre-application review process for construction of large additions-where the project footprint exceeds 33% of the size of the existing building.